DOMjudge/domjudge/doc/manual/install-domserver.rst

-Installation of the domserver
+Installation of the DOMserver
 =============================

-The DOMjudge server is the central entity (or toad stool) that runs the DOMjudge web interface and API that teams, jury members and the judgehosts connect to.
+The DOMjudge server is the central entity that runs the DOMjudge web interface and API that teams, jury members and the judgehosts connect to.

 Requirements
 ------------